dillonkearns/advent-posts/types-without-borders-isnt-enough.md

 We have the same limitation for building the desired format that our TypeScript code needs to consume.
 There are certain data types that we wouldn't be able to express with typed data that we can send through an Elm port, like a key-value object with dynamic keys.

-But those specific limitations with sending typed data through an Elm port aren't the key point.
-Regardless, we can't assume that the data formats needed in TypeScript and Elm are the same.
+But specific limitations with data types that can't be serialized isn't the root problem.
+Regardless of those limitations, we can't assume that the data format needed in TypeScript and the ideal format in our Elm code are the same.
 So we need to transfer the data, while also transforming it.
 If you read yesterday's post, this may all ring a bell.
 You guessed it - it's time for a Combinator!

 ## Getting the best of both worlds with Combinators